 Test for Asbestos and Lead Paint

-Two separate issues may affect older homes: asbestos contained within the texture product (the popcorn) and lead within the paint covering the texture product.
+Two separate issues may affect older homes: asbestos contained within the textured product (the popcorn) and lead within the paint covering the textured product.

 - Testing for lead paint.
 Paint applied before 1978 may contain lead as an additive.
 When this paint is disturbed and becomes airborne, it can be ingested and may lead to severe health problems.
 As with asbestos, inexpensive lead paint testing kits allow you to self-sample by scraping away flakes and crushing them to a fine powder.
 Many of these home-based lead paint testing kits produce results in less than a minute.

 Cover Walls and Floor